msupply-foundation/conforma-server/documentation/Database-Schema-Review-And-Consolidation.md

 `is_last_stage` -> check if reviewer is on the last stage to review this application

-`allowable_sections` -> an array of section IDs that reviewer has permission to review (would typically have all sections), assigner can only assign questions from sections that are in this list
+`allowed_sections` -> An array of section Codes that reviewer has permission to review (would typically be NULL which means - all sections allowed), assigner can only assign questions from sections that are in this list (or NULL).

+`assigned_sections` -> Used when status is `Assigned`.
+Will list which sections have been assigned

+`available_sections` -> Used when status is `Available`.
+Determine which sections aren't assigned to someone else and can be assigned (considering `allowed_sections`)

 ## Review Response